-My first impression of Death Valley…eh!
-Desolate and barren, bland compared to the red rock country I live in.
-But after spending some time in the park visiting the various sections, I became a fan.
+My first impression of Death Valley…beh!
+Desolate, barren, and bland compared to the red rock country I live in.
+I’ve been spoiled living in one of the most beautiful places on earth.
+But after spending some time in the park visiting the various sections, I became a HUGE fan.
 I quickly warmed up, so to speak, to its stark beauty and colorful landscape.
 Not colorful like Bryce, Yellowstone, or Canyonlands, but a unique beauty of its own.

 Death Valley was designated a national monument in 1933 with nearly 2 million acres set aside by President Herbert Hoover, but didn’t receive national park status until 1994.
 On October 31, 1994, the monument was expanded by 1.3 million acres and re-designated as a national park making it the largest national park in the lower 48 states.

-I didn’t have time to visit all the popular spots but I did get a good taste of what can be done in a day or two depending on how much time you spend at each stop.
-I’ll just have to go back to check out the rest.
+I haven’t yet visited all the popular spots but I’ve had a good taste of what can be done in a day or two depending on how much time you spend at each stop.
+I’ll be back to check out the rest!

-Click on a tab for a description of the places I visited.
+Click on a tab for a description of a few of the places I’ve visited.